johnblessmbunga/Unit-Convertor/README.md

 This project is licensed under MIT license.

 ### Acknowledgements
-Thanks to the os library for providing backend framework.
+Thanks to the tktinter library for providing backend framework.